News

 explains Dr. Hadley.

 Then, on 04 March 2022, immunisation managers and vaccination teams began integrating the tool into their decision making.
 Using the dashboard, they were able to prioritise areas with the highest population estimates.
-Health facility staff used this information to determine how many vaccination teams to assign to various geographical locations.
+Health facility staff used this information to determine how many vaccination teams to assign to various settlements.
 For example, areas with larger population numbers were sent bigger vaccination teams to ensure maximum vaccination coverage.

 The impact on vaccination coverage